GilbN/Nostromo/Server/Docker/organizr/readme.md

-# Organizr calendar colors that doesn't suck
+# Organizr calendar colors that doesn't "suck"

 #### These are the custom colors I use with the Blur theme.